 There are a number of factors your insurance agent will look at in order to help you create a customized policy that’s specific to your needs.
 They’ll consider things like the cost to rebuild your home, your home’s age, your claims history and recreational additions, like a trampoline or swimming pool.

 It’s important to have enough protection to cover the costs of rebuilding your home and replacing your possessions in the event of the unexpected.
 A home inventory is a great way to track your possessions, so if you ever have to make a claim, your list is up-to-date.
-Check out our free DreamVault app to create a room-by-room inventory.
+Check out our home inventory spreadsheet to create a thorough inventory.

 How High Should You Set Your Deductible?

 When considering how much you want to pay, keep in mind you’ll be required to pay a deductible if you file a claim.
 As previously noted, the deductible is the amount you’ll pay out of pocket before your insurance company steps in.
 The lower your deductible, the higher your premium.
-You’ll want to choose a deductible that you are financially comfortable with in the event of a loss.
-Your agent can help you decide which the best approach is, depending on your situation and budget.
+You’ll want to choose a deductible that you’re financially comfortable with in the event of a loss.
+Your agent can help you decide what the best approach is depending on your situation and budget.

 Saving Money on Homeowners Insurance

 If you’re looking to save money on homeowners insurance, talk to your agent about the many discounts which may be available to you.
 For example, we offer a discount if you bundle policies, like home and auto insurance.
 You could also get a lower rate for having a home security system or smart home technology like Ring Video Doorbell.
 Check out all the ways you can save on your home insurance with our homeowners insurance discounts.

 When it comes to homeowners insurance, there’s no such thing as “one size fits all.”
 At American Family Insurance, we’ll help you create a customized policy that works hard all year round to protect your home and lifestyle.
 Get more details about our homeowners coverages and connect with an agent today to make sure your dreams never go unprotected.